In April 2018 the Fledermaus will take flight again and escort a group to Germany. Specifically, the Lower Rhine Area.

 One of the oldest and yet most contemporary cities in Germany is up next.
 Cologne is a relaxed and pleasant city, with fun-loving citizens and an almost Gallic flair.
 Touring the world-famous cathedral is foremost but we will also a tour the city and visit the birthplace of the original Eau de Cologne.

-The last stop on our time travel finally brings us to modern times, and we will learn about coal mining and steel smelting; the source of the wealth and basis of the bourgeoning middle class of the Industrial Revolution.
-A visit to Bochum and the German Mining Museum offers extensive insights into the mining of all mineral resources from prehistoric times to the present day.
+The last stop on our time travel finally brings us to modern times, and we will learn about coal mining and steel smelting; the source of the wealth and basis of the burgeoning middle class of the Industrial Revolution.
+A visit to a former coal mining complex, now a UNESCO World heritage site offers extensive insights into the coal industry throughout time right up until their closing a mere few decades ago.

 And those are just some of the highlights of this tour.
 We will be stopping along the way to visit many more places, enjoy luncheons, visit castles and parks, ride a unique cable car and chair lift, visit local Farm stands and restaurants, and in general take on the traveling adventures whenever they present themselves.